 What is Colorado Paid Family and Medical Leave?

-Colorado Family and Medical Leave (FAMLI) is a state program that allows employees and certain self-employed individuals to take up to 12 weeks of leave (Paid Medical Leave, Paid Family Leave, and Safe Leave), paid for by contributions from the state.
+Colorado Family and Medical Leave (FAMLI) is a state program that allows employees and certain self-employed individuals to take up to 12 weeks of leave (Paid Medical Leave, Paid Family Leave, and Safe Leave), with wage replacement from the state.
 The program provides job protection to employees once an employee has been at their employer for more than 180 days (about six months).
 The law also offers protection against retaliation.
 Employers must continue employees’ health insurance while they are on CO FAMLI, however employers may require that employees continue to pay their health insurance premium contributions.

-Collections for premiums from both the employer and the employee begin on January 1, 2023 and will be processed through payroll deductions.
-Eligible employees can begin taking leave under CO FAMLI starting on January 01, 2024.
+Collections for premiums from both the employer and the employee began on January 1, 2023 and will be processed through payroll deductions.
+Eligible employees can begin taking leave under CO FAMLI starting on January 1, 2024.